JoeJBenton/JoeJBenton.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %} -->

-I’m currently a PhD student in the Department of Statistics at the University of Oxford, studying as part of the [StatML CDT](https://statml.io/).
-I’m supervised by [Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/) and [George Deligiannidis](https://www.stats.ox.ac.uk/~deligian/), and my work focuses on developing a theoretical understanding of generative modelling techniques, with a particular focus on diffusion models and variational autoencoders.
+I’m currently a PhD student in the Department of Statistics at the University of Oxford, as part of the [StatML CDT](https://statml.io/).
+I’m supervised by [Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/) and [George Deligiannidis](https://www.stats.ox.ac.uk/~deligian/), and am working on generative modelling theory with a particular focus on diffusion models.
+I've previously studied generalizations of diffusion models to arbitrary state spaces, and am currently exploring performance guarantees for diffusion methods and related techinques.

-During my first year of the CDT, I worked on a couple of research projects.
-The first aimed to generalise denoising diffusion models to arbitrary state spaces, with particular applications to discrete spaces.
-The second focused on infinite-width limits of neural networks, and their use in studying the inductive biases and training dynamics of neural networks.
-Since then, I’ve also worked on variational and importance weighted autoencoders, investigating the properties of variational bound in high dimensions.
+I'm also interested in interpretability of machine learning systems (especially from a safety perspective) and continue to think about feature representation and automatic detection of sparse features in model activations.
+At Redwood Research, I worked on applications of interpretability techniques for mechanistic anomaly detection.

 ## Publications

+[Error Bounds for Flow Matching Methods](https://arxiv.org/abs/2305.16860) **Joe Benton**, George Deligiannidis, Arnaud Doucet, _arXiv preprint, arXiv:2305.16860_

 [From Denoising Diffusions to Denoising Markov Models](https://arxiv.org/abs/2211.03595). **Joe Benton**, Yuyang Shi, Valentin De Bortoli, George Deligiannidis, Arnaud Doucet, _arXiv preprint, arXiv:2211.03595_